Henryjiepanli/Uncertainty-aware-Network/README.md

-# Uncertainty-aware-Network
+# Codes for 《Uncertainty-Aware Network for Building Extraction from
-Codes for 《Uncertainty-Aware Network for Building Extraction from High-Resolution Remote Sensing Images》
+High-Resolution Remote Sensing Images》

 The results on the three building datasets can be downloaded: